Ethylenediaminetetraacetic acid

 Ethylenediaminetetraacetic acid (EDTA), also called EDTA acid, is an aminopolycarboxylic acid with the formula [CH2N(CH2CO2H)2]2.
-This white, slightly water-soluble solid is widely used to bind to iron (Fe^{2+}/Fe^{3+}) and calcium ions (Ca^{2+}), forming water-soluble complexes even at neutral pH.
+This white, slightly water-soluble solid is widely used to bind to iron (Fe(2+)/Fe(3+)) and calcium ions (Ca(2+)), forming water-soluble complexes even at neutral pH.
 It is thus used to dissolve Fe- and Ca-containing scale as well as to deliver iron ions under conditions where its oxides are insoluble.
 EDTA is available as several salts, notably disodium EDTA, sodium calcium edetate, and tetrasodium EDTA, but these all function similarly.

 Uses

 EDTA is widely used in industry.
 It also has applications in food preservation, medicine, cosmetics, water softening, in laboratories, and other fields.

 Industrial

 EDTA is mainly used to sequester (bind or confine) metal ions in aqueous solution.
 In the textile industry, it prevents metal ion impurities from modifying colours of dyed products.
-In the pulp and paper industry, EDTA inhibits the ability of metal ions, especially Mn^{2+}, from catalysing the disproportionation of hydrogen peroxide, which is used in chlorine-free bleaching.
+In the pulp and paper industry, EDTA inhibits the ability of metal ions, especially link=manganese|Mn(2+), from catalysing the disproportionation of hydrogen peroxide, which is used in chlorine-free bleaching.